amyxwgu/CVS/Readme.md

-This is the implementation codes for paper "Conditional Video Summarization via Non-monotone Submodular Function Maximization".
+This is the implementation code for paper "Conditional Video Summarization via Non-monotone Submodular Function Maximization".

 ## Get started: